 This section supports our conjecture that the complexity negentropy declines monotonically under fuzzy operations (Conjecture~\ref{conj_H_Mon}).
 We show that the complexity entropy grows monotonically in two cases.
 In both, the error-intolerance parameter $\eta = 1$.
 The reason is, our techniques derive from a proof of the linear growth, under random circuits, of the \emph{exact complexity}, the least number of two-qubit gates required to prepare an $\Sites$-qubit state $\ket{\psi}$ from $\ket{0^\Sites}$ exactly~\cite{Haferkamp_21_Linear}.
 Define as the \emph{approximate complexity} the least number of two-qubit gates required to prepare $\ket{\psi}$ approximately.
-We would have to prove the approximate complexity's linear growth, to prove that $\ent{r}{\eta}$ increases monotonically under fuzzy operations when $\eta < 1$.
+We would have to prove the approximate complexity's linear growth to prove that $\ent{r}{\eta}$ increases monotonically under fuzzy operations when $\eta < 1$.
 The approximate proof would require more than the dimension counting used here; we would need insights into the geometry of the set of unitaries implemented by local quantum circuits.

-Two definitions underlie our proof: (i) Define an \emph{architecture} as the layout of gates in a quantum circuit. (ii) Define as $\mathcal{E}_{k,r}$ the ensemble of $\Sites$-qubit states formed as follows: Pick $k = 0, 1, \ldots, \Sites$ qubits uniformly randomly; and pick a $k$-qubit state vector $\ket{\phi}$ Haar-randomly.
+Our proof involves two definitions, which we repeat from the main text: (i) Define an \emph{architecture} as the layout of gates in a quantum circuit. (ii) Define as $\mathcal{E}_{k,r}$ the ensemble of $\Sites$-qubit states formed as follows: Pick $k = 0, 1, \ldots, \Sites$ qubits uniformly randomly; and pick a $k$-qubit state vector $\ket{\phi}$ Haar-randomly.
 Prepare those qubits in $\ket{\phi}$.
 Pad $\ket{\phi}$ with $\ket{0}$'s, to produce $\ket{\phi} \ket{ 0^{\Sites - k} }$.
-Perform a circuit, with a random $(\leq r)$-gate architecture, of any fuzzy gates.\footnote{ We draw the random architecture, or directed graph, as follows: Sequentially draw $R$ uniformly random pairs of qubits $(j, k)$, with $j\neq k$.
-For each pair, add to the graph a vertex between edges $j$ and $k$.}
+Perform a circuit, with a random architecture, of any $\leq r$ fuzzy gates~\footnote{ We draw the random architecture, or directed graph, as follows: Sequentially draw $R$ uniformly random pairs of qubits $(j, k)$, with $j\neq k$.
+For each pair, add to the graph a vertex between edges $j$ and $k$.}.

-\begin{lemma} Let the number of chosen qubits be $k > \log_2 (15 r)$.
-Consider drawing a state from $\mathcal{E}_{k,r}$ uniformly randomly, then performing an arbitrary fuzzy gate.
-The complexity negentropy $\Sites - \ent{r}{0}$ does not increase, with probability 1. \end{lemma}